From Our Office in Plymouth, MI, Our Trusted Attorneys Aggressively Represent Clients Facing Criminal Misdemeanor Charges in SE Michigan.

 Protect Your Rights - Call Us Today for Help

 Do not delay if you are facing criminal charges.
-Contact our law firm today at (734) 404-3000 to schedule a free consultation and learn more about how we may be able to help you resolve your case.
+Contact our law firm for a Michigan criminal defense attorney today at (734) 404-3000 to schedule a free consultation and learn more about how we may be able to help you resolve your case.